Empire Orders found in Pictures

 Some Chosŏn aristocrats lived rather poor lives, and there were quite a few cases of disgraced nobles who had their titles rescinded.
 In 1927, to prevent the economic downfall of the Chosŏn nobility, the “Ordinance on the Inheritance of Chosŏn Nobility” 조선귀족세습재산령 was enacted.
 It set up hereditary property so that it could be protected from creditors.
 In 1928, the “Ordinance on the Protection of the Chosŏn Nobility” 조선귀족보호자금령 was promulgated to provide additional relief and protection for impoverished aristocrats.

-As an aside, the title of Duke was merely an Honorific Character appended to the recipient’s name and was not an actual title of nobility.
+As an aside, during most of the Chosŏn Dynasty, the title of Duke was merely an Honorific Character appended to the recipient’s name or title and was not an actual title of nobility.
+For example: Admiral Yi Sun-sin 이순신 (李舜臣 1545 – 1598) was posthumously honored with the title Duke of Loyal Valor or Lord of Loyal Valot (충무공; 忠武公).
 Only members and direct descendants of the Korea Royal Family could hold the actual title of Duke.
 This was also true among Japanese titles of nobility.

 Books which expose Ch’inilp’a 친일파